kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

 Follow the steps given below to check the rollout history:

-1. First, check the revisions of this deployment:
+1. First, check the revisions of this Deployment:
     ```shell
     kubectl rollout history deployment.v1.apps/nginx-deployment
     ```